Carnation Walling - Wall Rebar

 Note that the locations given are for the horizontal rebar.
 The vertical rebar positions are typically offset by half an inch relative to these locations.

 The horizontal rebar is kept at the right position within the width of the cavity using small snap-on pieces of 3/4" conduit.
-The 3/4" conduit is cut on a chop saw or band saw to 3/8" lengths and then the edge is cut open in one place on a band saw.
-They can be added after the 1/2" conduit is fitted, but it is best to add them on the bench assuming you know where you want the rebar positioned.
-It is much better to know ahead of time where the rebar will be placed so you don't have to think about it when up a ladder building the wall.
-Often it will be just in the center, but on a backfilled retaining wall you will most likely want just the inner position.
-The 3/4" conduit collars slide over the end of the cut to length 1/2" conduit pipe and are glued in place with a dab of regular PVC pipe glue (applied after the collar is in the right place).
+The 3/4" conduit is cut on a chop saw or band saw to 3/8" lengths and then the edge is cut open on a band saw to make a gap.
+They can be added after the 1/2" conduit is fitted.
+The 3/4" conduit collars slip onto the cut to length 1/2" conduit pipe and are glued in place with a dab of regular PVC pipe glue (applied after the collar is in the right place).
 The collars are placed to provide a half inch gap between the two collars.
 A collar pair is only needed where rebar is actually required.
 Usually only one collar pair are needed per wall tie.
-Typically it is only worth putting collars on the wall ties that use threaded stud because these are in strategic positions and will provide easily enough holding for the rebar.
 It is worth making wooden jigs to help you quickly position the collars.
-(In the diagrams below the dimensions do not reflect the 1/16" resolution needed so look at the actual CAD drawing when making the jigs.)

 At the edges of openings there will be more vertical rebar and it will be constrained by rebar stirrups.
 The stirrups need to be added as you add the vertical rebar.